Generalisations of multiple zeta values to rooted forests: Computations of CZVs

-(with the convention that the last sum is zero if $m\leq2$). \end{prop} \begin{proof} First observe that the cone underlying this conical sum is again $C_1$.
+\end{prop} \begin{proof} First observe that the cone underlying this conical sum is again $C_1$.
 So it is a linear combination of MZVs with rational coefficients from the same argument than the one of Example \ref{ex:simple_cone}.
-To compute them we need to apply the branched binarisation map $\fraks^T$ and the flattening map $fl$ to
+To compute them we need to apply the branched binarisation map $\fraks^T$ and the flattening map $fl_0$ to